martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ---
-title: "Using Markdown"
+title: "Don't touch your code anymore!"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using Markdown and `{sandpaper}`?
+- How can you modify your code configuration without touching it?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
+- Using configuration files
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Demonstrate how to create a simple command line interface

 ::::::::::::::::::::::::::::::::::::::::::::::::